lphroger/hw02/README.md

 }
 ```

-a.
-Assume that each integer variable occupies 4 bytes and that the
+1. Assume that each integer variable occupies 4 bytes and that the
    shown variable declarations are the only variable declarations
    contained in this code.
 How much total space is required for the
    variables in this code when the program is executed?

-b.
-Recall that the values of local variables for each call to a
+2. Recall that the values of local variables for each call to a
    subroutine are stored on the stack in a stack frame (aka activation
    record).
 The compiler assigns to each local variable of the
    subroutine a static offset that determines the variable's location